eclipse-theia/theia-website/src/docs/theia_coder.md

 - Generating structured code modifications
 - Providing an intuitive interface for reviewing and applying changes

-Please remember that Theia Coder is currently released as a **alpha version**.
+Please remember that Theia Coder is currently released as an **alpha version**.
 To improve and refine it, please [provide feedback](https://github.com/eclipse-theia/theia).

 Please also note that Theia Coder is built on [Theia AI](/docs/theia_ai), a flexible framework for building AI-powered tools and IDEs.
 You can easily adopt or extend Theia Coder or build a similar agent for your own use case with ease.